JooTuckLoke/CSM3505_Lab_4_TipTimeApp/README.md

 Test was executed after the development of the application, with the test file located at app -> src -> androidTest -> java -> com.example.tiptime
 -> CalculatorTests.kt

+When the test is executed, the emulator is automatically launched, and the value set earlier in the code is typed in automatically, followed by a few instructions coded such as pressing the "Calculate" button.